GMatrixGames/JsonAsAsset/README.md

 # JsonAsAsset
 <img align="right" width="168" height="90" src="https://user-images.githubusercontent.com/73559984/224509260-48a78275-f5dd-4a20-b0f4-399fb6913d98.png">

+   **Editor Only Data**:
+ <br> In Unreal Engine 5.2 and above, editor only data has been introduced to Unreal Engine.
+Allowing us to import materials and material functions into our own project from the pak files of a game.

 Unreal Engine plugin to allow conversion between [JSON](https://www.json.org/json-en.html) to Unreal Engine.
 Supporting Unreal Engine 5.

 > A editor plugin to allow JSON files from [FModel](https://fmodel.app) to a asset in the Content Browser